xuankimtran/docs-1/pages/katalon-studio/docs/soap.md

     - "/katalon-studio/docs/soap-pre-54.html"
 description:
 ---
+When sending a SOAP Request in Katalon Studio, you can receive a response from the API server for examination and troubleshooting.
 This section includes a tutorial of how to create a SOAP request object and an introduction to each field of a request service in its opened editor.

 ## Creating a SOAP-based Request

-1. From the main menu, select **File > New > Web Service Request**.
+1. From the main menu, select **File > New > Web Service Request**
-2. In the **New Web Service Request** dialog, select **SOAP** in the **Request Type** list and click **OK** to create a new SOAP object.
+2. In the **New Web Service Request** dialog, select **SOAP** in the **Request Type** list and click **OK** to create a new SOAP object

    ![](https://github.com/katalon-studio/docs-images/raw/master/katalon-studio/docs/soap-request/image2018-9-5-143A213A46.png)

-3. A **New** request object is created under the **Object Repository** of Katalon Studio.
+3. A **New** request object is created under the **Object Repository** of Katalon Studio

 ## Adding SOAP Request Details

 After you've created a request successfully, double-click on the request to open its editor for adding details.
-In the opened editor of the **New** request object, you can see all the required information of a request object.
+In the opened editor of the **New Request** object, you can see all the required information of a request object.

 <img src="https://github.com/katalon-studio/docs-images/raw/master/katalon-studio/docs/soap-request/details.png">